legopitstop/docs.lpsmods.dev/docs/recipe-display/syntax.md

 ### Resources

-Where to get diffrent resrouces depending on the item namespace id.
+Where to get different resources depending on the item namespace ID.

 | Name       | Required | Type                  |
 | ---------- | -------- | --------------------- |